diy.

 Open it up

 Tell people.
 Let the work sit for a month.
-Then do it all again with someone new.
+Then do it again with someone new.
 The rhythm is part of what makes it work.

 ready to start?